turbot/steampipe-mod-azure-insights/dashboards/storage/docs/storage_account_detail.md

 This dashboard answers the following questions for each account:

-- How is the account configured?
+- How is the storage account configured?
 - What tags are applied?
-- How is encryption configured for blob and file?
+- How is encryption configured for blobs and files?
-- What are the virtual network rules of the account?
+- What are the virtual network rules of the storage account?
 - How is logging configured?